joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/09/opinion/biden-democrats-cooperation.html?searchResultPosition=2

 **Letitia James Drops Out of N.Y.
 Governor’s Race**\
-`The move would seem to solidify the front-runner status of the Democratic incumbent, Gov. Kathy Hochul.`\
+`The move by the state attorney general, which instantly upended the high-profile race, seemed to solidify the front-runner status of the Democratic incumbent, Gov. Kathy Hochul.`\
 https://nytimes.com/2021/12/09/nyregion/letitia-james-drops-out-governor.html?searchResultPosition=3

 **‘Red Rocket’ Review: All My XXX’s Live in Texas**\